juandavidzuluaga/doc-otobo-admin/content/users-groups-roles/roles-groups.rst

 .. seealso::

    Not all available permissions are shown by default.
-See :sysconfig:`System::Permission <core.html#system-permission>` setting for permissions that can be added.
+See ``System::Permission`` setting for permissions that can be added.
 These additional permissions can be added:

    stats
       Gives access to the stats page.